whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 ### Playing a Part

 * I actively went out of my way to help Module 1 students to not only give back my knowledge but to also keep up to date on my Ruby.
+I was impressed by how strong their cohort was and I was always told that I was an appreciated resource!
 * On Friday, August 24th, I held a student led session on GNU/Linux and how to mimic a DevOps environment.
 I gave instructions and how to setup a VM and boot linux in a Virtual Box Machine.
 I also demonstrated how to customize a basic